 - Photosynthesis - this is the process that enables plants to manufacture their own food.
 Plants use water to manufacture carbohydrates, which are essential for supplying energy to the plant.
 Not enough water and plants may not be able to produce enough food to sustain healthy growth.

 - Transpiration - this is the plant version of sweating.
-Plants lose water into the atmosphere through their leaves via transpiration, much the way human lose water through their skin by sweating.
-Water is usually lost through tiny holes on the leaves called stomata.
+Plants lose water into the atmosphere through their leaves via transpiration, much the way humans lose water through their skin by sweating.
+Water is usually lost through tiny holes in the leaves called stomata.
 Water evaporates into the atmosphere through the stomata, causing a cooling effect around the plant to help keep the plant's temperature in balance.
 If the plant's temperature is too high, its cells may start dying.

 - Nutrient distribution – just like all living things, plants require a variety of nutrients to grow and develop their structure - stems, leaves, flowers, seeds.
 Like blood in animals and humans, water helps transport nutrients up from the soil and into the plant’s cell structure.

-Now that you know why water is so important to your plants, it’s important to know how to help them get the right amount of water throughout the growing season, including the fall, when most plants are actively growing their root systems long after they’ve stopped putting energy into their flowers, branches, and buds.
+Now that you know why water is so important to your plants, it’s important to know how to help them get the right amount of water throughout the growing season - including the fall, when most plants are actively growing their root systems long after they’ve stopped putting energy into their flowers, branches, and buds.

 Once weekly deep drink of water for the Thyme planted between Goshen Stones